 I started out as a business and finance journalist, then moved into education.
 I was director of communications at Ofsted before having children and carving out a career as a children’s author.
 I spent a lot of time in schools and it was so interesting seeing the difference in the pupils at schools that really celebrated reading, even those in areas of real social deprivation.
-Eventually I started to miss the collaboration of work, and was delighted to be able to combine all my passions at BookTrust, the reading charity which ensures that all children are able to experience the life changing benefits of reading.
+Eventually, I started to miss the collaboration of work and was delighted to be able to combine all my passions at BookTrust, the reading charity which ensures that all children are able to experience the life-changing benefits of reading.

 Take us through a recent workday.

-I drop my three children at school first then make me way to the office; my days are usually a mix of meetings, reading paper and proposals and checking in on campaigns.
+I drop my three children at school first then make my way to the office; my days are usually a mix of meetings, reading paper and proposals and checking in on campaigns.
 Our fundraising team is relatively new and we are very entrepreneurial in approach but everything we do is grounded in testing.
 We know that there are lots of parents out there who are passionate about reading and can see the difference that reading together has made to their own children’s confidence, creativity, school attainment and communication skills.
 But there are so many children who barely have access to books and reading, who start school a year behind their peers, and who struggle to catch up.
 Many people want to support our cause; we just need to make it fun and easy for them.

 Do you have the magic recipe to balance your personal and work life?